The Secret Behind My Bulletproof Resilience In Crisis Support

 Progressive Consistency, Not Perfection

-Growth is non-linear, meaning its a very squiggly journey up and down, one step forward two steps back, etc.
+Growth is non-linear, meaning it’s a very squiggly journey up and down, one step forward two steps back, etc.

-But growth happens in a linear medium: time.
+But growth happens in a linear medium; time.
 You only march forward through it.

 Whatever you happen to do, make consistency your aim.
 Consistency of service, consistency of reflection, consistency of growth.

 Many people want to do this work with their full heart, not just going through the motions.
-So do you otherwise you wouldn’t be here reading all this bloody nerdy stuff, you don’t want to offer mediocre levels of support.
+So do you otherwise you wouldn’t be here reading all this nerdy stuff, you don’t want to offer mediocre levels of support.
 You want more than to simply ‘show competency’ because this is about making a difference.
 No one in pain ever felt seen and heard and said ‘thank you so much for your competency’.

 To grow a deep level of skill in anything, we have to recognise that skills grow slowly over time, bound by the speed of our reflections.

-But consistency grows over time too!
+But consistency grows over time too.
 Very few people start with and maintain a consistent commitment.

 People tend to have to grow toward that consistency progressively, step by step.